 - What is summer without tasting Lip Smackin’ Finger-Lickin’ Ribs from all over North America?
 St Catharines Rotary RibFest is always held on the civic long weekend at Montebello Park.

-- Cheer the participants of 137th Annual Royal Canadian Henley Regatta.
-Aug6 to 11 @ 61 Main Street, St-Catharines
+- Cheer the participants of the Annual Royal Canadian Henley Regatta.
+August 3 @ 61 Main Street, St. Catharines

 - Enjoy a beach day at Lake Ontario Beaches!